madskronborg/saas-toolkit/docs/getting_started.md

 ---

-The next step is to setup the FastAPI `app` instance, so it works with all the goodies from Saas Toolkit such as automatic error responses + starting and stopping of database etc.
+The next step is to setup the FastAPI `app` instance, so it works with all the goodies from SaaS Toolkit such as automatic error responses + starting and stopping of database etc.

 ```py
 # In main.py